AccioWorkAI/cocreate-pitch-2026/event-info.latest.md

 ## Tracks

-### General Track
+### General SMEs Track

-Audience: Established SMBs, startups, and entrepreneurs with market-ready products, customer traction, revenue, or clear readiness to scale globally.
+Audience: Established small and medium businesses ready to scale.

 Best for:
 - Market-ready products
 - Operating businesses
 - Revenue or customer traction
+- Established small and medium businesses
 - Founders preparing for global expansion

 Tips:
 - Emphasize product-market proof, customer traction, revenue signals, operational readiness, and global scale potential.
 - Use concrete milestones and measurable business progress where available.

-### 0-1 AI Entrepreneur Track
+### 0-to-1 Startup Track

-Audience: Idea-stage, concept-stage, prototype, MVP, or early validation founders who want to develop and build a product with AccioWork.
+Audience: Founders using AccioWork to bring raw ideas to life.

 Best for:
+- Raw product ideas
 - Idea or concept-stage founders
 - Prototype or MVP builders
-- Early validation projects
+- Early founders building with AccioWork
-- AI-native product exploration

 Tips:
-- Emphasize the problem insight, originality of the concept, early validation, planned product path, and how AccioWork helps move from idea to product.
+- Emphasize the problem insight, originality of the concept, planned product path, and how AccioWork helps move from idea to product.
 - If traction is limited, strengthen clarity of vision, customer pain, prototype progress, and learning speed.

-### Student Track
+### Students Track

-Audience: Students and recent graduates under 30 who are ready to bring next-generation innovation from campus to commerce.
+Audience: Current students building next-generation products.

 Best for:
 - Current students
-- Recent graduates under 30
 - Campus-originated ventures
 - Early young-founder innovation